Alex Rosen: Use of racial slurs

-Rosen has been recorded using racist epithets in previous videos.
+Rosen has been recorded using racist epithets in videos.
 In 2019, Rosen used a racial slur on video, an event that he later confirmed in a 2023 interview with the Evansville Courier & Press.
 In the interview, in which the news organization asked him about his previous use of racial slurs, Rosen stated that he is Jewish and that "I said it, but I'm not apologizing for it.
 Because, you know, people say that word has power.
-I mean, I don't think making Holocaust or Jew jokes has any power."
+I mean, I don't think making Holocaust or Jew jokes has any power".

 Rosen has said the racial slur nigger in multiple YouTube videos and livestreams.
 In a prank call to a Black Lives Matter hotline, he reportedly used homophobic and racial slurs.
 Rosen stated in an interview that "it obviously looks bad" and that he had "no hatred in my heart towards any group of people".

 Mock petition against H-1B visas

 Amid an early 2025 anti-immigration backlash against Indian H-1B workers in the United States, Rosen published a video on X in which he visited Indian-owned shops and urged ethnic Indians to sign a mock petition to stop "the spread of the H-1B virus."
 Rosen stated on social media that the metaphorical virus "originated from India" and its "symptoms" included "smell" and "diarrhea", adding that it was the "deadliest virus" in the country.
-The video garnered over a million views and was described as racist by many users on the platform, although other users supported Rosen's actions.
+The video garnered over a million views and was described as racist by many users on the platform.